justinmanley/waggle-data-display/README.md

 ### Waggle Data Display

-This application displays incoming data reported by an array of sensors measuring temperature, humidity, vibration, magnetic field, acoustic and luminous intensity, and other environmental quantities.
+This application displays incoming data reported by sensors using [Waggle](http://www.mcs.anl.gov/project/waggle-open-platform-intelligent-attentive-sensors), an open platform for environmental sensors created at [Argonne National Lab](http://www.anl.gov/).

-The data display is written in [Elm](http://elm-lang.org/), a functional reactive programming language for web programming.
+This data display application is written in [Elm](http://elm-lang.org/), a functional reactive programming language for web programming.

 View a [demo of the data display]().
-Note that this demo displays randomly generated data, not live sensor data.
+Note that this demo displays randomly generated data, not actual data.

 ### Development

 To run this demo yourself, you'll need to download the [Elm Platform](http://elm-lang.org/install).
-Once you've set up the Elm Platform, you can build the project by typing at the command line in the root of this repository:
+Once you've set up the Elm Platform, you can build the project by typing at the command line:

 ```bash
 elm make Main.elm